alilajevardi/Realtime-Visualizer/README.md

 # Molecular Simulation via FORTRAN
-The simulation code solves the Lennard Jones potentioal for Ar atoms The simulation dll can be replace with any other simulation code consiting the following format:
+The simulation code solves the Lennard-Jones potential for Ar atoms The simulation dll can be replace with any other simulation code consiting the following format:

 ```fortran